YigitGundogdu/Pwn_Templates/README.md

 # Pwn_Templates
-This repository was created to help people solve this CTF
+This repository was created to help people solve CTF pwn challenges.